-A. Administrative Action: Upon receipt of information alleging violations of the Student Code of Conduct, the Resolution Center may subject a student to Administrative Action if it is determined that failure to do so presents an unreasonable danger to any person or property or serious disruption of University life.
+A. Administrative Action: Upon receipt of information alleging violations of the Student Code of Conduct, the Resolution Center may subject a student or student group to Administrative Action if it is determined that failure to do so presents an unreasonable danger to any person or property or serious disruption of University life.
 Administrative Action may include Interim Restriction or Interim Suspension.
 Administrative Action does not replace the regular student conduct resolution process, which shall proceed as detailed in this code.

 B. Amendment: The University reserves the right to amend the Student Code of Conduct at any time.
 Any amendment will be dated and becomes effective fifteen (15) days after it is published in the electronic version of the Student Code of Conduct unless specific factors (e.g., change in laws or related policy, public health emergency, or other emergency) demand an immediate effective date.

 C. Communication/Contact Expectations Directives: The University expects students to manage interpersonal conflicts in a mature, adult like manner.
 Students are expected to use healthy, safe, and appropriate means to resolve and/or navigate interpersonal conflicts.
 In situations involving conflicts between students that appear to rise to the level of more serious inappropriate behavior, the University may issue a Communication/Contact Expectation Directive to one or both parties involved in the situation.
 This directive is used to help students navigate their educational experience.
 The directive may prohibit one or more persons from having contact with one another or third persons involved in a conflict.
 The directive may be issued as an interim measure or as a part of the University’s conduct process as a contact restriction.
 When used as an interim measure, this directive is not open to a review process.
 This request is supported by the Resolution Center as a reasonable request of a University Official in the performance of their duties.
 As such, it is a requirement under the Student Code of Conduct that students comply with such a directive.
 It should be noted that a University Communication/Contact Expectation Directive is not the same thing as a court order, commonly referred to as a restraining or protective order.